gtarnovan/simple_audit/README.markdown

 In a normalized data structure (which is usually the case when using SQL), a core business model will aggregate data from several associated entities.
 More often than not in such cases, only the core model is of interest from an auditing point of view.

-So instead of auditing every entity sepparately, with simple_audit you decide for each audited model what data needs to be audited.
+So instead of auditing every entity separately, with simple_audit you decide for each audited model what data needs to be audited.
 This data will be serialized on every model update and the available helper methods will render a clear audit trail.

 ![Screenshot of helper result](http://github.com/gtarnovan/simple_audit/raw/master/screenshot.png)